borbware/unity-basics-course/project-management/0-git-setup.md

 <!-- headingDivider: 3 -->
 <!-- class: invert -->

-# Project Management 0.
+# Project management 0.
 Git setup

 ## What is Git?